 The one thing you’ll never be able to do is make someone completely change out of being who they are.
 And with his new girlfriend, don’t give in to the compare game.
 Feel sorry for her that she will get to know soon enough who she’s really with.
 Think of all the crap she will inevitably be exposed to because she eventually WILL.

 Remember when you first started dating your ex and everything was perfect and he was everything that you thought you wanted until he wasn’t?
-The exact.same bs-honeymoon-phase happen with his new flame because he is the exact.same.f*cktard.
+The exact same bullsh*t honeymoon phase will happen with his new flame because he is the exact same guy.

 People don’t magically become unavailable jerks because the person that they’re supposedly committed to (& have no problem continuing to sleep with and use), isn’t “good enough.”